MEMBERS

 graphic | web design

-Missphoton was born in my twenties, when I was learning the art of creating with light, while studying photography.
-From this passion came naturally the desire to create beautiful visuals through graphic design.
+Missphoton was born in her twenties, when she was learning the art of creating with light, while studying photography.
+From this passion came naturally the desire to create beautiful visuals through design and digital art.

-MISS PHOTON therefore refers to light, but also to my need to make a positive impact on my environment by promoting what brings value to our lives.
+MISS PHOTON therefore refers to light, but also to her need to make a positive impact by sharing beauty and promoting what brings value to our lives.

 Photo credit: Christine Deschenes